dinethnethmika/Green-Shuttle-System/README.md

 # 🚌 Green Shuttle - University Transport Management System

 **Green Shuttle** is a comprehensive web-based application designed to streamline university transport services.
-It allows students to view bus schedules, book seats in real-time, and receive email confirmations, while providing drivers with a dashboard to view upcoming trips.
+It allows students to view bus schedules, book seats in real-time, and receive email confirmations, while providing drivers with a dashboard to view upcoming trips .

 We host the site
 here the link - http://shuttle.gt.tc/login.php?i=2

 ## 🚀 Key Features

-* **👥 User Roles:** Separate login portals for **Students** and **Drivers**.
+* **👥 User Roles:** Separate login portals for **Students** and **Drivers** .
-* **📅 Real-Time Booking:** Students can search for buses by route/date and book seats instantly.
+* **📅 Real-Time Booking:** Students can search for buses by route/date and book seats instantly .
-* **📧 Email Notifications:** Automated email alerts sent to drivers via SMTP (PHPMailer) when a booking is made or cancelled.
+* **📧 Email Notifications:** Automated email alerts sent to drivers via SMTP (PHPMailer) when a booking is made or cancelled .
-* **📱 Mobile Responsive:** Fully optimized interface that works perfectly on mobile devices.
+* **📱 Mobile Responsive:** Fully optimized interface that works perfectly on mobile devices .
-* **❌ Cancellation System:** Students can cancel trips, which automatically updates seat availability and notifies the driver.
+* **❌ Cancellation System:** Students can cancel trips, which automatically updates seat availability and notifies the driver .
-* **⭐ Driver Rating:** Feedback system for students to rate their journey.
+* **⭐ Driver Rating:** Feedback system for students to rate their journey .

 ## 🛠️ Technologies Used